belarbim/parking-garage/readme.md

 ## Data model
 Each garage identified by:
 - name: name of the garage, must be unique
-- price per hour for each size of spot
+- price per hour for each size of spot.

 A garage contains multiple spots.

 Each spot identified by: